-I hope you are all keeping well and safe.
-As I mentioned in my previous message we have opened our church buildings for worship.
-Along with other churches in the Deanery and Diocese we have done this carefully and cautiously. .
+I hope you are all keeping well and safe in these strange times.
+As I mentioned in my previous message our church buildings are open for worship.
+Along with other churches in the Deanery and Diocese we have done this carefully and cautiously.

 The Church of England has issued clear and particular guidelines for churches aimed at reducing the risk to virus transmission to an absolute minimum.
 These include the cleaning and sanitising of church buildings after use (or not using the buildings again for at least 72 hours), the requirement of all congregation members to sanitise their hands when they come in and when they leave and for social distancing to be observed at all times except at the moment Holy Communion (bread only for the moment) is received.
 There are particularly stringent guidelines for the clergy person leading the service in terms of sanitisation of hands and the covering of the bread whilst the Eucharistic prayer is said.
 The pews are already taped off in such as way as to distance worshippers by at least two metres unless they are members of the same household.
 Currently no singing is permitted, although there will be recorded sung hymns to listen to.
 Names and addresses of congregation members will need to be recorded and kept for 21 days from the date of each service to assist with “track and trace” if this is necessary.
 Service books are used once only by one person and then are put away untouched for at least 72 hours.
 Use of hand sanitiser is required by everyone and is used several times over by the priest whilst preparing the communion wafers.
 It does sound quite complex but I’m sure all will be well and we’ll be able to worship God without any distraction once we are used to the “new normal” (to coin the most popular phrase just now!).
 The majority of people attending our services have been wearing face masks which the Church of England has recommended.